marianosimone/take-a-look/quotes.md

 > friendship, like philosophy, like art, like the universe itself … has no survival value; rather it is one of those things which give value to survival.

 C.S.
 Lewis

+> It is easy to hate and it is difficult to love.
+This is how the whole scheme of things works.
+All good things are difficult to achieve; and bad things are very easy to get.

+Confucius